codeforamerica/codeforamerica.org-archive/playbooks/fellowship/toolkit/start-a-fellowship-program.md

 After four years of running our program, we've identified essential elements that contribute to a successful fellowship program:

  - A robust developer/ technologist community.
-This includes private sector tech companies or a local CfA Brigade (CfA’s international citizen volunteer program) chapter.
+This includes private sector tech companies or a local Code for America [Brigade](/brigade/) (CfA’s international citizen volunteer program) chapter.
  - Interest from the technology community to dedicate their time for a year of service.
  - Interest from local government offices in finding technological solutions to service delivery challenges and fostering civic engagement.
  - Resources, available budget, and flexible procurement policies that allow government agencies to pay for a fellowship program and fellows' stipdends.
-In our experience, paying fellows is key to fostering commitment and acquiring a large talent pool for recruiting.
+In our experience, paying fellows is *key* to fostering commitment and acquiring a large talent pool for recruiting.

-If these conditions aren't in place, you might want to consider other program alternatives before moving forward with a CfA-style fellowship program.
-Variations of fellowship programs can be found here.
+If these conditions aren't in place, you might want to consider [other program alternatives](/our-work/) before moving forward with a CfA-style fellowship program.
+Variations of fellowship programs can be found [here](/about/international/2013-annual-report/).

 ## The fellowship timeline